ofgulban/segmentator/README.md

 The goal is to provide a complementary tool to the already available tissue segmentation methods (to the best of our knowledge) in other softwares (FSL, Freesurfer, SPM, Brainvoyager, ITK-Snap).

-This application is based the following work:
+This application is based on the following work:

 * Kindlmann, G., & Durkin, J. W. (1998).
 Semi-automatic generation of transfer functions for direct volume rendering.
 In Proceedings of the 1998 IEEE symposium on Volume visualization - VVS ’98 (pp. 79–86).
 New York, New York, USA: ACM Press. http://doi.org/10.1145/288126.288167